matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/3 - Seven Testing Principles.md

 hours, 18 working days

 ### Early testing saves time and money
-To find defects early, testing activities should be started as early as possible in the software development lifecycle, and should be focused on defined objectives
+To find defects early, testing activities should be started as early as possible in the software development lifecycle. and should be focused on defined objectives

+### Defect cluster together
+Testing effort should be focused proportionally to the expected and later observed defect density of modules.

+### Pesticide Paradox – Tests wear out
+If the same tests are repeated over and over again, they will no longer find any new defects.
+To overcome this test cases need to be reviewed and revised, to exercise different parts of the software.

+### Testing is context dependent
+Testing is done differently in different contexts.
+For example, safety-critical software is tested differently from an e-commerce site and Agile testing differs from sequential testing.

+### Absence-of-errors fallacy
+Finding and fixing defects does not help if the system built is unusable and does not fulfill the users needs and expectations.
+Besides verification, validation should also be done.